xstherrera1987/divecatalina.net/wp-content/themes/DiveCatalina.net/README.md

 + chrome renders footer address improperly, main title font is also different

 + custom menu doesn't render the same as default nav menu

++ determine strategy for adding generic images on pages